In support of Road Safety Week 2016, we take a look at the responsibilities of employers to staff who travel on or work near the road.

 Travelling on the road is one of the greatest and most uncontrollable risks workers around the world face each day.
 In fact, it is estimated that up to a third of all road traffic accidents involve someone who is at work at the time.
 This may account for over 20 fatalities and 250 serious injuries every week*.

-This means that if an employee suffers and accident on the road that harms them or even a non-employee, the business can be found at fault if the accident could have been prevented through risk management and reduction.
+This means that if an employee suffers and accident on the road that harms them or even a non employee, whether caused by them or another driver, the business can be found at fault if the accident could have been prevented through risk management and reduction.

 While some businesses already have policies and procedures in place to safeguard road users, many do not.
 Yet safe driving practices could save lives, reduce the need for road repairs and protect the business from investigation, legal proceedings and insurance payouts.
 While there may be a lot of different factors to consider, we offer some first step tips to ensure the safety of your employees.